Travel.State.Gov >

 Intercountry Adoption > Country Information > Mozambique Intercountry Adoption Information

-Exercise increased caution in Mozambique due to health issues, crime and terrorism.
+Exercise increased caution when traveling to Mozambique due to health issues, crime, civil unrest, and terrorism.
 Some areas have greater risk.
 Read the entire Travel Advisory.

 Do Not Travel To: